Home Firmware Updating your firmware

 GNOME Firmware

-If your distro doesn’t integrate firmware updates into a software center, you can use the standalone GNOME Firmware app (available via most package managers, even on non-GNOME systems).
+If your distro does not integrate firmware updates into a software centre, you can use the standalone GNOME Firmware app.

 You can check for updates via the menu → Check for Updates.